saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You can access Inner classes only by instance of the outer class and not as a namespace.

 ### Data Classes
+- Give default methods like to String(), equals(), hashCode(), copy() etc.
-- Data classes are classes designed specifically forholding data, and they come with some powerful data manipulation benefits.
+- Data classes are classes designed specifically for holding data, and they come with some powerful data manipulation benefits.
 - Data classes provide implementations for toString, equals, and hashCode functions that may work better for your project.
 - They provides `toString()` etc method for properties declared in Coordinate’s `primary constructor`.
 - Data classes also provide a 'copy` function that makes it easy to create a new copy of an object.